undergrad-partner-school

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 635, and the number of Afro-American students was 293.
-652 undergrads at this school identified as Hispanic/Latino and 258 as multirace.
-The school also had 6 students who declared as Native Hawaiian or other Pacific Islander, and 5 American Indian or Alaska Native students.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 635, while the number of Black American students was 293.
+652 undergraduates at this school declared as Hispanic/Latino and 258 as multirace.
+The school also had 6 students who identified as Native Hawaiian or other Pacific Islander, as well as 5 American Indian or Alaska Native students.
 There were also 145 students whose ethnicity is unknown.

 Cost